-That is, they become very focused on trying not to experience any kind of shameful feelings.
+A person may fear the feeling of shame and become focused on trying not to experience those feelings.
 This may look like overcompensation in relationships, excessively apologizing to other people even if no wrong has been committed, or before a wrong has been committed.

 The person will make changes to the way they conduct their life to avoid the potential for shame, like not taking calculated risks, not applying for promotions, not asking someone out on a date, and people-pleasing.

 8. They may have consistent negative self-talk and shame-based beliefs.

 Negative self-talk and shame-based beliefs sound something like this:

 - I’m a trash person.

 - I am unattractive.